decretist/Dissertation/Conclusion/conclusion.md

-aware in a general way of how the new schools in Northern France approached textual problems, and in particular of the hermeneutical approach to reading the canons outlined in Ivo's Prologue but "left as an exercise to the reader".
+aware in a general way of how the new schools in Northern France approached textual problems, and in particular of the hermeneutical approach to reading the canons outlined in Ivo's Prologue but "left as an exercise to the reader."
 I think it's also important to note that one of the things Gratian brings to the project from the outset is a fundamentally conservative and optimistic disposition: his is the antithesis of Peter Abelard's bad-boy project of subverting and